• Skip to primary navigation

 • Dairy-free cornbread, use 1/3 cup + 1 tablespoon olive oil.

 • Buttermilk Cornbread?
-I love the flavor of buttermilk in cornbread but I never have it on hand.
+I love the flavor of buttermilk in cornbread but I rarely have it on hand.
 It’s easy enough though to DIY by adding a bit of apple cider vinegar, lemon juice or white vinegar to the milk mixture.
 For this recipe, I mix 1 3/4 cup milk + 1 1/2 tablespoons apple cider vinegar and let it set for five minutes to sour.

 Gluten free cornbread cut in a skillet.

+Save Recipe Saved!
 Print Recipe

-Gluten Free Cornbread Recipe
+Moist Gluten Free Cornbread with Oil

-Prep Time:15 minutes
+Prep Time:15 minutes minutes

-Cook Time:35 minutes
+Cook Time:35 minutes minutes

-Total Time:50 minutes
+Total Time:50 minutes minutes

 Servings:8 – 10 Servings

-Author:Traci York | Vanilla And Bean
+Author:Traci York

 Light, fluffy and moist, this lightly sweetened Gluten Free Cornbread recipe has a fabulous texture and tender crumb.
 Enjoy simply or with a few flavor builders like corn, cheese and/or jalapeños!
-I've included options for dairy free cornbread too!
+I've included options for dairy free cornbread too.

 Ingredients

-• 1 3/4 C (415g) Milk plant or dairy, I use homemade cashew milk, 1/2 diluted with water
+• 1 3/4 cups (415 grams) Milk plant or dairy, I use homemade cashew milk, 1/2 diluted with water

 • 3 Eggs large, pastured, organic

-• 1/3 C + 1 Tbs (80g) Extra Virgin Olive Oil or 1/2 C unsalted butter (113g), melted
+• 1/3 cup + 1 tablespoon (80g) Extra Virgin Olive Oil or 1/2 C unsalted butter (113g), melted

-• 1 1/2 C (220g) All Purpose 1 to 1 Gluten Free Flour I use Bob's Red Mill
+• 1 1/2 cups (220 grams) All Purpose 1 to 1 Gluten Free Flour I use Bob's Red Mill

-• 1 1/2 C (215g) Cornmeal gluten free medium grind, I use Bob's Red Mill
+• 1 1/2 cups (215 grams) Cornmeal gluten free medium grind, I use Bob's Red Mill

-• 4 Tbs Cane Sugar
+• 4 tablespoons Organic Cane Sugar

-• 1 Tbs Baking Powder
+• 1 tablespoon Baking Powder

-• 1/2 tsp Baking Soda
+• 1/2 teaspoon Baking Soda

-• 1 3/4 tsp Fine Sea Salt
+• 1 3/4 teaspoons Fine Sea Salt

 Instructions